Monday, November 30, 2009

 A year or two later, we met another guy, Billy, who was in my newspaper class, senior year.
 He was a mellow guy like me, but was just hilarious… the best guy I ever met at coming up with crazy shit for us to do at the drop of a hat.
 He seemed to be the final piece of the puzzle.

-The spring of our senior year, everything came together.
+In the spring of our senior year, everything came together.
 As spring fever hit, we started acquiring sofas and stuff to outfit the barn and make a place to congregate.
 We covered the walls with posters, got a stereo out there and started wiring speakers into the ceiling beams.
 We tore speakers out of transistor radios, TVs, cars… if it had a speaker, we wired it up in the ceiling.
 It sounded crappy, but it gave us a sense of accomplishment.
 Once I started working at the local record store, I had access to all kinds of decorative swag, and a ton of it ended up out there.
-We also scored a number of beer lights from various sources.
+We also scored a couple of beer lights from various sources.
 We also used Christmas lights as well.
-The whole place was just the coolest little “clubhouse” that you could ever hope to have.
+The whole place was just the coolest little “clubhouse” one could ever hope to have.

 At the time, you could buy beer that was 3.2% alcohol (or “low” beer) at 18.
 The age for regular beer, wine and liquor was 21.
 So getting beer was never much of a problem.
 And as I learned, my folks didn’t mind if my buddies and I had a few beers as long as they knew where we were.
 They figured if we weren’t drinking there, we’d just be out driving around drinking and causing trouble.
 (Which is funny because that’s exactly what we had been doing before setting up in the barn.)